2000 United States presidential election in Colorado

 The 2000 United States presidential election in Colorado took place on November 7, 2000, and was part of the 2000 United States presidential election.
 Voters chose eight representatives, or electors to the Electoral College, who voted for president and vice president.

 Colorado was won by Governor George W. Bush by an 8.36% margin of victory, although almost 7% of the electorate voted for third-party candidates.
 Nader's best performance in the state and indeed the nation was in San Miguel County where he received over 17.20% of the vote, a performance that remains the Green Party's second best performance in any county nationwide as of the 2024 presidential election after this record was bested in 2016 when Jill Stein carried 25% of the vote in Kalawao County, Hawaii.

-As of 2024, this is the last election in which San Juan County, Gunnison County, Clear Creek County, Routt County, Eagle County, and La Plata County voted for a Republican presidential candidate, as well as the last time that Colorado voted to the right of many modern-day red and swing states, specifically Arizona, Arkansas, Florida, Louisiana, Missouri, Tennessee and West Virginia.
+As of 2024, this is the last election in which San Juan County, Gunnison County, Clear Creek County, Routt County, Eagle County, and La Plata County voted for a Republican presidential candidate.
 Bush became the first Republican to win the White House without carrying Summit County since William Howard Taft in 1908.

 Colorado was 1 of 14 states that Bill Clinton carried at least once that Gore, the sitting VP under Clinton in 2000, lost to Bush.